FAIRplus/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-git.md

 pip install jupyter-book
 ```

-		NOTE: you may have to update `pip` if the system complains, sending. amessage looking like this
+		NOTE: you may have to update `pip` if the system complains, sending a message looking like this
 ```
 to update pip, issue `pip install pip --upgrade'
 ```